Eric Ebron: 2014

-On June 13, 2014, the Detroit Lions signed Ebron to a fully guaranteed four-year, $12.49 million contract that includes a signing bonus of $7.22 million.
+On June 13, 2014, the Lions signed Ebron to a fully guaranteed four-year, $12.49 million contract that includes a signing bonus of $7.22 million.

-Throughout training camp, Ebron competed to be a starting tight end against Brandon Pettigrew and Joseph Fauria.
+Throughout training camp, Ebron competed to be a starting tight end against Pettigrew and Joseph Fauria.
 Head coach Jim Caldwell named Ebron the third tight end on the depth chart, behind Pettigrew and Fauria, to begin the regular season.

-He made his professional regular season debut in the Detroit Lions’ season-opening 35–14 victory against the New York Giants.
-In Week 2, he caught three passes for a season-high 38 yards during a 24–7 loss against the Carolina Panthers.
+He made his professional regular season debut in the Lions' season-opening 35–14 victory against the New York Giants.
+In Week 2, he caught three passes for a season-high 38 yards during a 24–7 loss against the Panthers.
 On September 28, 2014, Ebron made three receptions for 34-yards and caught his first career touchdown during a 24–17 win at the New York Jets in Week 4.
 Ebron caught his first career touchdown on a 16-yard pass from quarterback Matthew Stafford during the second quarter.
 Ebron was sidelined for three games (Weeks 7–9) due to a hamstring injury.
 He finished his rookie season in 2014 with 25 receptions for 248 receiving yards and one touchdown in 13 games and seven starts.

 2015

 He entered training camp in 2015 as the No. 2 tight end on the depth chart.
-Head coach Jim Caldwell retained Ebron as the backup tight end to Brandon Pettigrew to start the regular season.
+Caldwell retained Ebron as the backup tight end to Pettigrew to start the regular season.
 On September 20, 2015, Ebron caught a season-high five passes for 43-yards and a touchdown during a 26–16 loss at the Minnesota Vikings in a Week 2.
 Ebron sustained a hamstring injury during a Week 4 loss at the Seattle Seahawks and was inactive for the next two games (Weeks 5–6).
-In Week 7, Ebron recorded five receptions for a season-high 89 receiving yards and one touchdown during a 28–19 loss against the Minnesota Vikings.
-On October 26, 2015, the Detroit Lions fired offensive coordinator Joe Lombardi.
+In Week 7, Ebron recorded five receptions for a season-high 89 receiving yards and one touchdown during a 28–19 loss against the Vikings.
+On October 26, 2015, the Lions fired offensive coordinator Joe Lombardi.
 He finished the 2015 NFL season with 47 receptions for 537 receiving yards and five touchdowns in 14 games and eight starts.